 Moody’s Investors Service — AAA

-The San Antonio Fire Department has approximately 1,100 firefighters, 50 fire stations, and 32 full-time ambulances operated by 347 certified paramedics.
+The San Antonio Fire Department has over 1,100 firefighters, 51 fire stations, and 33 full-time medic units staffed by 371 certified paramedics.
 The city’s fire department is responsible for areas within the corporate city limits and the industrial districts on a contractual basis.
 Protection outside corporate city limits is provided by Bexar County or by city firefighters when a written agreement has been entered into with the city.
 For more information, click here.